saucelabs/sauce-docs/docs/api-testing/use-cases/key-value.md

    - Comment - for example `${kvprods}`

-   This will print out the value and you can ensure that the data is recovered successfully.
+   This will print the value and you can ensure that the data is recovered successfully.

 9. The final result looks like: